FFmpeg/FFV1/ffv1.md

 ### sar_den

-`sar_den` specifies the sample aspect ratio numerator.
+`sar_den` specifies the sample aspect ratio denominator.
 Inferred to be 0 if not present.
 MUST be 0 if sample aspect ratio is unknown.